 As of 2019, eight states have banned single-use plastic bags.
 In India, they have banned single-use plastic products altogether.
 By the end of 2020, China plans to ban all non-biodegradable bags, a huge step towards a more sustainable production industry.

-As an event production agency growing in the heart of Denver, we know MDN Productions has a responsibility to orient itself towards sustainability as well.
+As an live and virtual agency growing in the heart of Denver, we know MDN Productions has a responsibility to orient itself towards sustainability as well.
 We have done some research and have learned a lot on how to host the most sustainable event.
 This blog post will offer five tricks on sustainability and how to produce an Eco-friendly event.

 Go Green with your Venue